sylabs/examples/http-server/mariaDB/README.md

 <br>

-Then, make all the necessary directorys:
+Then, make all the necessary directories:
 ```
 mkdir -p mariadb/{db,run,log}
 ```